 When you use our Service, we may need to disclose your personal information (and Non-Identifying Information) to third parties who require such information and/or who are the intended recipients of such information based on our understanding through your use of our Service.
 Generally speaking, we may disclose your personal information (and Non-Identifying Information) for the following purposes:

-(a) We may engage third parties to facilitate the provision of the Service, to perform related services (e.g. maintenance services, database management, web analytics, improvement of a service feature and marketing of our business) or to assist us in analysing how our Service are used.
+(a) We may engage third parties to facilitate the provision of the Service, to perform related services (e.g. maintenance services, database management, web analytics, improvement of a service feature and marketing of our business) or to assist us in analysing how our Service is used.
 These third parties may have access to your information to perform these tasks.
 We will ordinarily require third parties not to use or disclose any personal information that we disclose to them for any purpose other than to provide or perform the relevant services for us.

 (b) We may disclose your information to third parties for the purposes of assisting us with marketing, promoting and advertising our business and Service to you.